-Conclusion: At the 2013 WS meeting, OWM requested members of the Sector help identify the various types of removable storage media (e.g., USB flash drives, SD memory cards, etc.) currently in use with weighing equipment and to describe the functionality of that media.
-The information provided would likely be used by OWM to develop some draft proposals to amend NIST Handbook 44 to adequately address the security of the metrological significant parameters of devices using such media.
+The Sector is asked to identify the various types of removable storage media (e.g., USB flash drives, SD memory cards, etc.) currently in use with weighing equipment and explain the functionality of that media.
+OWM anticipates possibly using the information provided by the Sector to develop some draft proposals to amend NIST Handbook 44 to adequately address the security of the metrological significant parameters of devices using such media.
+Members of the Sector may wish to review NCWM Publication 14 DES Appendix B Requirements for Metrological Audit Trails prior to the Sector meeting to refresh their understanding of the various acceptable means of providing security.